It’s that time of year when we’ve spent far too much time snuggled up indoors and some of us may have a dose of cabin fever!

 To get an accurate exposure for portraits in the snow, zoom right in to your subject’s face (so you can’t see any snow in the background) and take a reading to see what settings you need (or take a photo and look at the settings that way).
 Set your camera to the same settings and however you take your shot, the camera will expose the subject’s face correctly, without getting distracted by the snow.

-Another great thing about snow is how captivating it is.
-Whether you’re trying not to slip over or throwing a snowball, the snow will always have everyone’s full attention.
+Looking for some simple winter photoshoot ideas?
+If you’ve got snow, you don’t need to head off to a dramatic location to capture a great shot.
+Why not capture the people around you instead?
+Whether they’re trying not to slip over or throwing a snowball, the snow will always have everyone’s full attention.
 This makes it easier to catch people off guard and capture some beautifully natural shots.

 Take everything in and snap away at all the action happening around you.
 Try not to disrupt any of the fun with ‘look here’ and ‘stand still a minute’.
 Instead, simply let them be and have your camera ready to capture the moments as they happen.
 Remember you’ll need a fairly quick shutter speed to keep the action in focus.